catamphetamine/react-time-ago/README.md

 // Receives `verboseDate` and `children` properties.
 // `verboseDate` can be used for displaying verbose date label
 // in an "on mouse over" (or "on touch") tooltip.
-// See the "Tooltip" section of the readme for an example. container : PropTypes.func,
+// See "./source/WithTooltip.js" for usage example.
+container : PropTypes.func,

 // CSS `style` object.